All Episodes

 But once again, we have here on clear display.

-I'm not coming up with the words I want here to describe this, but this is it's more than pandering.
+I'm not coming up with the words I want here to describe this, but this is more than pandering.

 This is insulting.